 Besides watching TV and going to the movies, we played a lot of video games growing up.
 Probably not as much as the average gamer, but we’ve had a fair share of experiences – we just love media in all forms.
 Here is our Top 10 List of the best Fantasy Games to play before you die!
 Of course, they all inspired us in one way or another to create our TV series Black Forest Witch.

+Great Fantasy Games expand the Fantasy Genre.
 When you judge a video game, three things are most important: The story, the atmosphere and its gameplay.
+It shares two of those qualities with Fantasy Films and TV Series.
 Granted, not every Fantasy Game on this list might be the greatest game in all three respects.
 But at least in one, all of them are truly outstanding.
 To give you a good glimpse at the Fantasy Games we love, we added the best Game Reviews or Playthroughs from YouTube.